2021 Program FAQs

 All medical staff will be trained to identify COVID-19 symptoms and respond.
-Any camper or staff who presents COVID-19 symptoms will be taken to our quarantine space and remain isolated.
-We will conduct a COVID-19 test and the family of the camper will immediately be contacted by the director of our health center and/or our doctor, who will share the plan for testing and treatment.
+Any camper or staff who presents COVID-19 symptoms will be taken to our quarantine space.
+We will conduct a COVID-19 test, and the family of the camper will immediately be contacted by the director of our health center and/or our doctor, who will share the plan for testing and treatment.
 We will perform contact tracing and will quarantine and test any close contacts of the affected individual.

 Who will be entering Camp this summer beyond campers and staff?

-To ensure we keep the Camp quarantine “bubble” intact, visitors will not be permitted except those pre-approved guests, such as volunteer camp doctors, who follow our extensive quarantine and testing policies.
-The only people who will be allowed into Camp are vendors who provide essential items to Camp.
+To ensure we keep the Camp quarantine “bubble” intact, no visitors will be allowed at Camp this summer.
+The only other people who will be allowed into Camp are vendors who provide essential items to Camp.
 These include UPS, FedEx, USPS, food deliveries, septic, propane, and our arborists.
-All vendors will be masked and away from children.
+All vendors will be masked and away from children and staff.

 What precautions has Tawonga taken to protect Camp from wildfires?